Battle of Idlib (2015): Aftermath

 On 30 March, a Syrian military source accused both Turkey and Jordan of supporting the rebels in their Idlib offensive.
 Military shelling and airstrikes struck the city, leaving 23 civilians dead.
 The bombardment reportedly included chemical weapons.
 Overall, between 28 and 30 March, 47 people, including 15 rebels, were killed in the bombardment of Idlib city.
-It was also reported that Colonel Suheil Al Hassan was sent to oversee a potential operation to recapture Idlib.
+It was also reported that Colonel Suhayl al-Hasan was sent to oversee a potential operation to recapture Idlib.
 In contrast, an NDF fighter stationed at Jisr al-Shughour spoke to al-Masdar news and stated government troops around the city were in a state of disarray.

 On 1 April, the al-Nusra Front stated Idlib would be ruled according to Islamic Sharia law, but the group would not seek to monopolize power there.
 The next day, rebels launched an attack on the Mastouma military camp, where most of the retreated government forces were positioned, and advanced.